tokejepsen/avalon-environment/README.md

 ## Launcher

 This will launch the Avalon launcher.
+Make sure the server is running before.

 ## Terminal